 With more wildlife than almost any other corner of Africa, Tanzania is an unrivalled destination for safari.
 This patchwork of vast and varied terrain is home to stampeding wildebeest, wallowing hippos and swinging chimpanzees alongside majestic elephants and the rare black rhino, confirming it as the perfect destination for first time safari goers and Africa aficionados alike.
 Take a look at our comprehensive guide to spotting wildlife in Tanzania.

 Tanzania and Zanzibar are fantastic for birders.
 There are over 1,000 bird species on record, of which over 20 are endemic.
 We asked our Tanzania specialist and birding enthusiast Anton to whittle down his top five spots for going in search of these nimble creatures of the air…

 Also known as the Hadzabe, the Hadza are a traditional hunter-gatherer tribe native to northern Tanzania.

 Nothing lets you experience the true wilderness of the bush quite like spending a night fly camping in the Selous.
 Perfect for those with an adventurous spirit and a love of the wild, you’ll sleep in a temporary camp set up deep within the reserve, with nothing but a mosquito net between you and the star-strewn African sky.

 Best for: Honeymoon, Imagine Favourites, Wedding

-The Palms is a wonderful boutique beach and spa resort on the east coast of Zanzibar.
+The Palms is a wonderful boutique beach resort on the east coast of Zanzibar.
 With only a handful of private villas, The Palms offers an exclusive and private escape, and the ideal spot for a honeymoon or romantic beach holiday.